 Parents & Families

-First and foremost our office makes every effort to ensure that your student is at the center of all decision and information processing that is required in order to participate in an off campus program.
-Therefore, we encourage you to speak with your student about their decision to study off campus.
+First and foremost our office makes every effort to ensure that your student is at the center of all decision and information processing that is required in order to participate in an off-campus program.
+Therefore, we encourage you to speak with your student about their decision to study off-campus.
 Please encourage your student to communicate directly with our staff regarding your questions or concerns.
-That said, we put together an overview of the study abroad process, included some helpful links, and a few resources such as tips for parents and family to give you a better idea how you can best support your student before, during, and after they study abroad.
+That said, we put together an overview of the study abroad process, included some helpful links, and a few resources such as tips for parents and family to give you a better idea of how you can best support your student before, during, and after they study away.

 What is an Off-Campus Program?

 Off-campus programs are designed to complement a student’s undergraduate coursework while also giving them a new context in which to study.
 The hallmark of Dartmouth off-campus programs is that we have carefully chosen and faculty have thoughtfully created programs that not only compliment on campus academics but also seamlessly match the unique characteristics of the D Plan.